How To Control Cherry Shrimp Population?

 When a shrimp has gotten inside the net, press the net against the glass so that the shrimp can’t jump out of the net.
 This has happened too many times with me.

 If you are catching the shrimps for selling or giving them away, chances are you are planning to put the caught shrimps in a bag.
 Make sure that you fill the bag with water from the shrimp tank.
-Never put the shrimps straight into a bag of tap water.
+Never put the shrimp straight into a bag of tap water.

 This will immediately put the shrimps into a shock and they can even die from it.